anuragjain-git/SingleLinkedList/README.md

 # SingleLinkedList
 Single Linked List using java collection

-View code for these operations and and its running time.
+View code for these operations and its running time.

 - Insertion
 - Deletion